cylc/cylc-flow/doc/src/introduction.rst

    advance, possible in principle when inter-cycle dependence is handled explicitly.

-:num:`fig-optimal-two` shows, in contrast to :num:`fig-overlap`, the optimal two cycle point job schedule obtained by respecting all inter-cycle dependence.
+:numref:`fig-optimal-two` shows, in contrast to :numref:`fig-overlap`, the optimal two cycle point job schedule obtained by respecting all inter-cycle dependence.
 This assumes no delays due to resource contention or otherwise - i.e. every task runs as soon as it is ready to run.
 The scheduler running